ksdumont/blockchain/README.md

-### Feel free to fork this repository and try it on your local machine
+### Feel free to clone this repository and try it on your local machine